Fax | (312) 332-8451

 - American Society for Healthcare Risk Management (ASHRM)

-- Presented on the topic of medical malpractice litigation to third-year podiatry students attending the Dr. William M. Scholl College of Podiatric Medicine at Rosalind Franklin University of Medicine and Science, Chicago, Illinois (November 14, 2016).
+- Presented on the topic of medical malpractice litigation to third-year podiatry students attending the Dr. William M. Scholl College of Podiatric Medicine at Rosalind Franklin University of Medicine and Science, Chicago, Illinois (November 14, 2016 and December 4, 2017).

 - “The Deposition Survival Guide,” speech presented at the 100th Annual Meeting of the Illinois Podiatric Medical Association, LIncolnshire, IL (October 10, 2015).

 - “A Break in the Chain: Strategies for Dismissal Based on Proximate Cause in Multi-Party Medical Negligence Cases Alleging Failure to Communicate,” speech and article presented at “A New Thing,” hosted by Target Professional Associates, Newport, Rhode Island (August 2001).

 - “Complementary and Alternative Medicine: A Medical Malpractice Enigma for the Next Millennium,” speech presented at the Chicagoland Healthcare Risk Managers Society Annual Meeting (April 23, 1999).